deanone/Dijkstra/README.md

 Example: for a graph with N = 10 nodes stored in graph.csv file, source = 0 and target = 5 the execution command will be (from within ipython):

 %run dijkstra.py 0 0 5

+Performance:

+So far the algorithm was tested on graphs with different sizes, with the largest one having 10000 nodes and the corresponding adjacency matrix having 10^8 values.
+For this graph, the execution time was approximately 47 seconds.